joshualerickson/gwavr/README.md

-done by the [{nhdplusTools}](https://github.com/USGS-R/nhdplusTools) (much thanks) as well as the [{leaflet}](https://github.com/rstudio/leaflet) extensions and all this package does is wrapp them into a app.
+done by the [{nhdplusTools}](https://github.com/USGS-R/nhdplusTools) (much thanks) as well as the [{leaflet}](https://github.com/rstudio/leaflet) extensions and all this package does is wrap them into a app.
 Enjoy!

 ## Installation